 An important problem is one that can be approached and attacked, not necessarily a problem with the greatest inherent consequences.
-There are many problems whose solutions can have fundamental consequences for mankind, such as time travel.
-However, so long as there is no way of approaching them, they are not considered important according to Hamming.
+There are many problems whose solutions can have real implications for humanity, such as time travel.
+However, according to Hamming, so long as there is no way of approaching them, they are not considered important.
 Sometimes problems that are not considered important will become important in the future.
 The art of success is to identify and approach these problems in advance.
 Great people often have multiple problems in mind that they consider of great importance.
-Once they find a clue to solve one, they drop other ideas and get to work on it immediately.
+Once they find a clue to solve one, they drop other ideas to work on it immediately.

 Desire to do excellent work is a key trait for success.

 A person without a goal tends to wander like a drunken sailor; every step goes in one direction and tends to cancel the previous steps.
-With a vision of excellence and with the goal of doing significant work, there is tendency for the steps to go in the same direction.
-As Hamming emphasizes repeatedly in his book, the difference between having a vision and not having a vision is almost everything, and doing excellent work provides a goal which is steady in this world of constant change.
+With a vision of excellence and with the goal of doing significant work, there is the tendency for the steps to go in the same direction.
+As Hamming repeatedly emphasizes in his book, the difference between having a vision and not having a vision is almost everything, and doing excellent work provides a steady goal in this world of constant change.

 3. Adopting the right style for success

 Not every change leads to progress, but progress requires change.
 New ideas are often resisted by people or the establishment.
 Successful people embrace change and are receptive to new ideas, tools, and arrangements.

 They can have varying degrees of certainty about different things but are not absolutely sure of anything.
 This is a necessary trait for success.
 Too much belief in some ideas, research or some organization will obscure the chances of significant improvements.